kryztan/cli-calculator/README.md

 To stop using the calculator, input "exit".

-To run the tests, run `php artisan test`
+To run the tests, run `php artisan test`.